-One of the great things about Croatia is that a vast number of people in the country, especially the younger generation and those who work in tourism and hospitality, tend to peak English at quite a high level.
+One of the great things about Croatia is that a vast number of people in the country, especially the younger generation and those who work in tourism and hospitality, tend to speak English at quite a high level.
 Getting around in Croatia using English is not a difficult task at all and you will almost always find someone (or numerous people) who speak English well.
 You will also almost always find English-language restaurant menus.

 Of course, it is always a great idea to learn a few words in Croatian before going on your trip.
 A simple “hello” or “thank you” in the native language (dobar dan and hvala respectively) can go a long way amongst locals and it is always polite to at least show a bit of effort in this regard.